unraid/docs/docs/unraid-connect/overview-and-setup.md

 To install Unraid Connect:

-1. Navigate to the **Apps** tab in the Unraid WebGUI.
+1. Navigate to the **Apps** tab in the Unraid %%WebGUI|web-gui%%.
 2. Search for **Unraid Connect** and proceed to install the plugin.
 Wait for the installation to fully complete before closing the dialog.
-3. In the top right corner of your Unraid WebGUI, click on the Unraid logo and select **Sign In**.
+3. In the top right corner of your Unraid %%WebGUI|web-gui%%, click on the Unraid logo and select **Sign In**.

 <div style={{ margin: 'auto', maxWidth: '358px', display: 'flex', flexDirection: 'column', alignItems: 'center' }}>